Tangos, the Exile of Gardel

 Tangos, the Exile of Gardel (Tangos, el exilio de Gardel) is an Argentine-French film released on 20 March 1986, directed by Fernando Solanas, starring Marie Laforêt, Miguel Ángel Solá and Philippe Leotard.
 The film was selected as the Argentine entry for the Best Foreign Language Film at the 59th Academy Awards, but was not accepted as a nominee.

-It tells the story of a group of people who left Argentina because of the military dictatorship of 1976-1983 and emigrated to Paris.
-The group decides to stage a tango ballet in honour of singer and composer Carlos Gardel.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 15th position.
 In a new version of the survey organized in 2022 by the specialized magazines La vida útil, Taipei and La tierra quema, presented at the Mar del Plata International Film Festival, the film reached the 47th position.

+Summary

+This Tango musical revolves around the lives of a group of Argentinians facing exile in Paris during the National Reorganization Process, the Argentine dictatorship that occurred from 1976 to 1983.
+The story follows their struggles and attempts to survive in a foreign land.
+As a tribute to Carlos Gardel, a renowned singer and composer, the group embarks on the creation of a tango ballet.